verrazzano/docs/content/en/docs/guides/application-deployment-guide.md

 - Access to an existing Kubernetes cluster with Verrazzano [installed]({{< relref "/quickstart.md#install-verrazzano" >}}).

-- Access to the application's image in GitHub Packages.
+- Access to the application's image in GitHub Container Registry.

    Confirm access using this command to pull the example's Docker image.